-Enterprise-level SBCs have also been wrongly blamed on industrial policy to promote certain economic activities, usually manufacturing with more advanced technologies.
-In practice, most industrial policy was quite selective, i.e., involving support of some industries, regions and enterprises at the expense of others.
+Enterprise-level SBCs have also been wrongly blamed on industrial policy that promotes certain economic activities, usually manufacturing with more advanced technologies.
+In practice, most industrial policy is quite selective, involving the support of some industries, regions and enterprises at the expense of others.

-While such selective support may or may not have been successful in promoting targeted industries, industrial policy has been wrongly, and sometimesdeliberately blamed for both enterprise and national level fiscal SBCs.
-Fiscal SBCs have been wrongly blamed on enterprise-level SBCs in socialist states, macroeconomic populism and industrial policy.
+While such selective support may or may not have been successful in promoting targeted industries, industrial policy has been wrongly, and sometimes deliberately, blamed for both enterprise- and national-level fiscal SBCs.
+In socialist states, fiscal SBCs have been wrongly blamed on enterprise-level SBCs, macroeconomic populism and industrial policy.

-But contrary to many economists' presumptions, in most economies, including many centrally planned 'socialist' ones, few enterprises were exempted from budgetary discipline.
+But contrary to many economists' presumptions, in most economies, including many centrally planned

+'socialist' ones, few enterprises were exempted from budgetary discipline.
 SBCs were therefore the very rare exception, not the rule, to promote desired new economic activities.

-Enterprise-level SBCs did not "permeate all organizations" in socialist countries, as often claimed and assumed, but were instead quite selective, i.e., subsidies were provided to some enterprises, industries or regions, typically at the expense of others.
+Enterprise-level SBCs did not 'permeate all organisations' in socialist countries, as is often claimed and assumed, but were instead quite selective.
+Subsidies were provided to some enterprises, industries or regions, typically at the expense of others.

 All centrally planned economies had both explicit and implicit subsidies.
-In most Eastern European and Soviet countries during 1989-1992, on the eve of transition, direct subsidies in the government budget amounted to 10-15% of national income.
+In most Eastern European and Soviet countries between 1989 and 1992, on the eve of transition, direct subsidies in the government budget amounted to 10-15 per cent of national income.